 The Company's intellectual property licensing revenues are difficult to predict.
 The Company's licensing program involves risks inherent in technology licensing, including risks of protracted delays, possible legal challenges that would lead to disruption or curtailment of the program, increasing expenditures associated with the pursuit of the program, and other risks that could adversely affect the Company's licensing program.
-Thus, there can technology to others.
+Thus, there can be no assurance that the Company will be able to continue to license its technology to others.
 If the Company fails to meet the expectations of public market analysts or investors, the market price of Forgent's common stock may decrease significantly.
 Quarterly operating results may fail to meet these expectations for a number of reasons, including the inability of licensees to pay our license and other fees, a decline in the demand for the Company's patented technology, higher than expected operating expenses, and license delays due to legal and other factors.